Brian Keith Tanner: Awards and honours

 Jointly awarded the 2005 Barrett Award of the International Center for Diffraction Data.
 Awarded the Queen's Award for Enterprise Promotion in 2012 for his work in promoting enterprise and business in the North East.
 In 2014 the Institute of Physics awarded Tanner the Gabor Medal for distinguished work in the application of physics in an industrial, commercial or business context.
+He has been listed as a noteworthy Physics educator by Marquis Who's Who.

 Personal life

 Married to Ruth Tanner, formerly a Trustee and Deputy President of the Workers' Educational Association and currently secretary of the Cobweb Orchestra, about which she published a history in 2013.
 He has two sons: Rob is a teacher and Director of Cross-Curricular Learning at St Albans School and Tom is a climate change academic at SOAS University of London.